The Little Green God of Agony: Publication

 According to King, "The Little Green God of Agony" is an attempt to provide closure in respect of lingering pain from his 1999 automotive accident.
 King has also described the story as "a tribute to the classic monster and old dark house stories."
 The story was originally published in 2011 as part of the anthology A Book of Horrors.
 In 2012, it was reprinted in the horror anthology The Best Horror of the Year: Volume Four.
 In 2015, it was reprinted in King's short fiction collection The Bazaar of Bad Dreams.

 Reception

-Rocky King described "The Little Green God of Agony" as "a rollicking tale which picks up pace rapidly towards the end and has a satisfyingly creepy ending."
+Rocky Wood described "The Little Green God of Agony" as "a rollicking tale which picks up pace rapidly towards the end and has a satisfyingly creepy ending."
 Stephen Spignesi described the story as "superb".
 In 2012, the story was nominated for the Locus Award for Best Novella.

 Adaptations

 In October 2012, "The Little Green God of Agony" was adapted into a serial webcomic by artist Dennis Calero.

 In August 2020, it was announced that Lionsgate was developing a film adaptation of "The Little Green God of Agony", with the script being written by Ian B. Goldberg and Richard Naing.